std::transform

 # Notes

 std::transform does not guarantee in-order application of unary_op or binary_op.
-To apply a function to a sequence in-order or to apply a function that modifies the elements of a sequence, use std::for_each.
+To process a sequence strictly in order, or to apply an operation for its side effects on the visited elements, use std::for_each.

 # Example